STYLDRIFT IS A MECHANISED UNDERGROUND MINE LOCATED AROUND 5KM FROM BRPM'S NORTH SHAFT

-A trackless bord and pillar method is being employed in the thick Merensky resource areas with mining heights varying between 1.8m and 2.0m.
-The narrow Merensky reef area will be mined using a conventional breast mining layout.
+A trackless bord and pillar mining method is employed in the thicker Merensky resource areas with mining heights varying between 2.0m and 2.2m.
+A conventional hybrid breast mining layout is currently envisaged for the extraction of the narrow Merensky reef area.

 UTILITIES AND ACCESS